CLOCTools/lds-ctrl-est/misc/docs-hugo/content/docs/api/Files/lds_8cpp.md

     data_t min_eig = arma::min(d);
     X += id * abs(min_eig) + arma::datum::eps;

-    // TODO(mfbolus): should possibly compensate for the resulting change in
-    // sum of eigenvalues by adding to or rescaling diagonal of new "X"...

     // make sure symm:
     X = (X + X.t()) / 2;